 Nod to the Past

-up.net came to our team for a website, but we had concerns about the effect their dual-branding had on their customers for up.net and Baraga Telephone.
+Although up.net came to our team for a website, but we expressed our concerns about the effect their dual-branding had on their customers.
 We began the project by exploring ways to bring the two entities under one cohesive brand – up.net.
-Monte analyzed their existing logo with the large circle and a serif font and worked with those elements to create a simpler and cleaner logo, repositioning the circle between the up and net to represent both the dot and provide an easy to remember branding element.
+Lauren analyzed their existing logo with the large circle and a serif font and worked with those elements to create a simpler and cleaner logo, repositioning the circle between the up and net to represent both the dot and provide an easy to remember branding element.

-Since the logo was finalized, up.net has also worked with Monte to redesign their building signage for their L’Anse, Baraga, Chassell, and Crystal Falls locations.
+Once the logo was finalized, up.net worked with Lauren to redesign their building signage for their L’Anse, Baraga, Chassell, and Crystal Falls locations.
 Several of the offices also have created welcome walls with a pop of up.net branding for their customer facing sections, all built and installed by Elite Signs in Chassell.
-To accompany their new brand, Monte also updated the badges up.net technicians use and created new business cards.
+To accompany their new brand, Lauren also updated the badges up.net technicians use and created new business cards.

 During our rebranding efforts, up.net expanded their fiber internet services to specific areas in the city of Houghton.
 They were looking for a way to educate residents in those areas about fiber internet and the differences they might experience from shared cable services.
 The door hanger also worked to explain options residents have to move to fiber internet and ditch their cable connection entirely – from streaming services to devices and antennas.
 The campaign served as an educational tool to help residents understand the freedom of fiber internet.